mcmenaminadrian/filo/README.md

-# fori
+# filo
-Experimental code to build a vi-like text editor in Forth.
+Filo is a port of the KILO editor to Forth.

 Riscyforth is used for Forth.